MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 **Release** 12/16/2020

-This version includes the following new features, fixes, and enhancements for the unifed labeling scanner and client:
+This version includes the following new features, fixes, and enhancements for the unified labeling scanner and client:

 - [New features for the unified labeling scanner](#new-features-for-the-unified-labeling-scanner)
 - [New features for the unified labeling client](#new-features-for-the-unified-labeling-client)